 A concussion can be difficult to diagnose because the signs and symptoms may be subtle and easily overlooked.
 Athletes may minimize or not recognize the signs and symptoms of a concussion and, therefore, may not seek medical attention.
 Suspected concussions have to be taken seriously.
 A concussion results from a traumatic impact which disrupts and causes damage to the brain.
 It is not always a direct blow to the head; this can happen from a number of types of impact, ranging from a rough shoulder check to whiplash.

-If an athlete returns to sport too soon before symptoms from a concussion are fully resolved, it can be potentially dangerous.
-Second time around, it doesn’t take as hard a hit to cause symptoms, the symptoms are more severe, recovery takes longer, and full recovery is less likely.
-Many coaches, parents and athletes do not realize that days or weeks may be needed before concussion symptoms resolve.
+If an individual returns to activity too soon, it can be potentially dangerous.
+The second time around, it doesn’t take as hard a hit to cause symptoms, the symptoms are more severe, recovery takes longer, and full recovery is less likely.
+Many coaches, parents and athletes do not realize that days or weeks may be needed before a return to activity is recommended.

 Second impact syndrome is a rare but serious condition in which a second concussion occurs before a first concussion has properly healed, causing rapid and severe brain swelling and often catastrophic results.
-Second impact syndrome can result from even a very mild concussion that occurs days or weeks after the initial concussion.
+The second-impact syndrome can result from even a very mild concussion that occurs days or weeks after the initial concussion.

 There are many tests for concussions on the market today, but it is important that multiple areas are tested to cover all the facets of physical and cognitive function.
 Comprehensive treatment for a concussion helps to speed up the process of a safe return to work, school and activity.

-Statistics do not need to be as high as they are for multiple concussions from sport.
-Relying on concussion testing guidelines for return to play can help prevent unnecessary brain injury.
+Statistics do not need to be as high as they are for multiple concussions from sports.
+Relying on concussion testing guidelines for return to play can help prevent unnecessary traumatic brain injury.

-2. SLEEP – get plenty of rest and nap (in first 2 days only)
+- SLEEP – get plenty of rest and nap (in the first 2 days only)

-Go to bed and rise at regular time
+- Go to bed and rise at a regular time

-No electronics in bedroom at night (computers, digital clocks, phones)
+- No electronics in the bedroom at night (computers, digital clocks, phones)

-4. FUEL – drink lots of water, follow a “brain recovery diet” (ask for ours!)
+- FUEL – drink lots of water, and follow a “brain recovery diet” (ask for ours!)

-6. LIGHT – If very sensitive to light, wear a hat and sunglasses when outside, and inside for fluorescent lights and screens- but slowly wean away from protection
+- LIGHT – If very sensitive to light, wear a hat and sunglasses when outside, and inside for fluorescent lights and screens- but slowly wean away from the protection

-7. NOISE – avoid noisy loud environments like arenas, music class, gym
+- NOISE – avoid noisy loud environments like arenas, music classes, gym

-9. EXERCISE – avoid activity with contact or impact initially.
-The brain is prone to being re-injured before it is fully healed from the first injury.
+- EXERCISE – avoid activity with contact or impact initially.
+The brain is prone to be re-injured before it is fully healed from the first injury.
 Can go for easy walks for up to 40 min a day.
 Follow a progressive “Return to Play” protocol (we have one, of course!)

 Go to EMERGENCY if you: